• 60 nights trial sleep 60 nights trial sleep

 2. Lack of explanation about the sleep trainer

-3. Giving up too soon
+3. Giving up too quickly

 4. Choosing the wrong settings